Berothidae

 The Berothidae are a family of winged insects of the order Neuroptera.
 They are known commonly as the beaded lacewings.
 The family was first named by Anton Handlirsch in 1906.
 The family consists of 24 genera and 110 living species distributed discontinuously worldwide, mostly in tropical and subtropical regions.
 Numerous extinct species have also been described.
 Their ecology is poorly known, but in the species where larval stages have been documented, the larvae are predators of termites.

 Systematics

-The peculiar genus Lomamyia cannot be robustly assigned to any one subfamily.
-In addition, a considerable fossil diversity of beaded lacewings is known from the Late Jurassic onwards, containing numerous genera which are likewise basal or incertae sedis.
+A considerable fossil diversity of beaded lacewings is known from the Late Jurassic onwards, containing numerous genera which are likewise basal or incertae sedis.